TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 6. The usage of the #include directive should not lead to ambiguity during the obfuscation of the include file.
 This can happen when multiple shaders are included into the same file and the above defined directives (like #var or #define) can have influence on any of them.
 Also, it's better not to use undeclared functions and variables in the include file.

 7. Multi-level includes or multiple inclusion of the same include into the same shader is not supported.
-8. The shader's malfunction can also be caused by nontrivial using of preprocessing, for example, creating an invalid GLSL code:
+8. Shader malfunction can also be caused by nontrivial using of preprocessing, for example, creating an invalid GLSL code:

 .. code-block:: glsl